arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

   - **Internal +3.3 VDC peripherals**: Powers certain internal circuits that require +3.3 VDC operation

-  This internal +3.3 VDC supply allows the board to interface with both +5 VDC and +3.3 VDC devices through the Qwicc ecosystem while maintaining the +5 VDC operation of the board's main microcontroller.
+  This internal +3.3 VDC supply allows the board to interface with both +5 VDC and +3.3 VDC devices through the Qwiic ecosystem while maintaining the +5 VDC operation of the board's main microcontroller.

   #### VBATT Pin